Scottish Premiership (rugby union)

-The Scottish Premiership (referred to as the Tennents Premiership for sponsorship reasons) is an amateur league competition for Scottish rugby union clubs.
+The Scottish Premiership (known as the Arnold Clark Men's Premiership for sponsorship reasons) is the highest level of league competition for men's amateur rugby union clubs in Scotland.
 First held in 1973, it is the top division of the Scottish League Championship.
-The most recent (2019) champions are Ayr, while the most successful club is Hawick, who have won the competition twelve times.
+The most recent champions are Ayr, while the most successful club is Hawick who have won the competition thirteen times.

-Ten clubs contest the league, with the bottom club relegated to the Scottish National League Division One and second-bottom club involved in a play-off.
+Ten clubs contest the league, with the bottom club relegated to the Scottish National League Division One.

-The top level of club rugby in Scotland are the two professional teams – Glasgow Warriors and Edinburgh Rugby – that play in the United Rugby Championship.
-They assign their players to the clubs below in a Pro-Draft; so that they can still play when not used by the professional sides.
-From season 2019–20 a semi-professional championship in Scotland, known as the Super 6, was introduced – its teams no longer taken part in the Premiership competition.
-The Super 6 format is intended to bridge the gap between the amateur grade and the professional United Rugby Championship teams.
+The top level of club rugby in Scotland are the two professional teams – Edinburgh Rugby and Glasgow Warriors – that play in the United Rugby Championship.
+They assign their players to the clubs below in a pro draft so that they can still play when not used by the professional sides.